HugoPhibbs/COSC349_Assignment2/README.md

 npm run install-deploy
 ```

-- Once you have deployed the Lambda, copy the API gateway address of the function to a new `.env` file
+- Once you have deployed the Lambda, copy the API gateway address of the function (should be printed out by Serverless) to a new `.env` file
   at `react-app/.env` like so:

 ```dotenv